barebox/barebox/Documentation/user/watchdog.rst

 The shorthand command ``wd -x`` will disable all watchdogs.
-If hardware (or driver) doesn't support turning off the watchdog, an autpoller will be registered to periodically feed watchdogs.
+If hardware (or driver) doesn't support turning off the watchdog, an autopoller will be registered to periodically feed watchdogs.
 This should only be needed for development.
 See :ref:`boot-watchdog-timeout` for how to use the watchdog in the field.